Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 • Presidents Day: February 19, 2024

-• Sandhurst Competition: Usually held in April
+• Sandhurst Competition: Usually takes place in April

-• Projects Day: Typically in early May
+• Projects Day: Typically occurs in early May

-Remember that specific dates may vary by training location and cycle.
-It’s best to confirm exact dates with your recruiter or the official Army website.
+It’s advisable to verify exact dates with your recruiter or the official Army website.

 Enlistment and Reception Process

-Your journey starts with the enlistment process.
-Here’s what you can expect:
+Your journey kicks off with the enlistment process.

 2. Take the ASVAB test